Mission & History

 The U.S. Pharmacopeial Convention founded in Washington, DC.
-All state societies of medicine invited to send delegates; 11 attended.
-USP created a system of standards, a system of quality control (formulae), and a national formulary.
-Only 217 drugs that met the criteria of "most fully established and best understood" admitted.
+All state societies of medicine invited to send delegates—11 attended.
+USP creates a system of standards, and a national formulary.
+Only 217 drugs meeting the criteria of "most fully established and best understood" admitted.
 Dr. Lyman Spalding, Dr. Samuel Mitchill and Dr. Jacob Bigelow credited with establishing the United States Pharmacopeia (USP) compendium.

-Drug Import Act–Federal legislation recognizes the USP as an official compendium.
+Drug Import Act passed.
+Federal legislation recognizes the USP as an official compendium.

 Colleges of pharmacy invited to participate in revision of the USP.

-USP incorporated in D.C. as not-for-profit corporation.
-U.S. Pharmacopeial Convention and Board of Trustees created.
+USP incorporated in Washington, DC, as a not-for-profit corporation.
+USP Convention and Board of Trustees created.

-Federal Food & Drugs Act: USP and NF strength, quality, and purity recognized as official standards.
+Federal Food and Drugs Act passed.
+USP and NF standards for strength, quality, and purity recognized as official.

-Federal Food & Cosmetic Act: USP, NF, and Homeopathic Pharmacopeia standards of strength, quality, purity, packaging, and labeling recognized as official and enforced by FDA.
+Federal Food, Drug, and Cosmetic Act passed.
+USP and NF standards for strength, quality, purity, packaging, and labeling recognized as official and enforced by FDA.
 "New Drug" concept established.
 FDA approves drugs for safety before marketing.

 USP revision cycle changed; USP published every five years.
 USP continues international activities which began in earnest in the early 1900s.

-USP Board appointed Lloyd Miller to serve as Director of Revision in 1949, making him USP's first salaried employee.
+USP Board appoints Lloyd Miller, Ph.D., to serve as Director of Revision in 1949, making him USP's first salaried employee.

-After years of working out of the homes of its volunteers, USP purchased it first permanent headquarters on Park Avenue in New York City.
+After years of working out of the homes of its volunteers, USP purchased it first permanent headquarters on Park Avenue in New York City, NY.

-United States Adopted Names Council formed.
-Representatives from American Medical Association (AMA), American Pharmacists Association (APhA), USP, and FDA establish drug nomenclature.
+United States Adopted Names Council formed by American Medical Association, USP and the American Pharmacists Association (APhA).

-USP adopts resolution calling for information to be provided to dispensers of drugs in United States.
 Position of executive director created, filled by William M. Heller, Ph.D.
+USP Convention adopts resolution calling for information to be provided to dispensers of drugs in United States.

 USP acquires National Formulary and Drug Standards Laboratory from APhA.

-USP and NF scope redefined: USP standards for drug substances and dosage forms; NF standards for excipients.
+USP and NF scope redefined: USP specifies standards for drug substances and dosage forms; NF specifies standards for excipients.

-USP XX and the NF XV published under same cover; USP Dispensing Information, 1st Edition.
+USP and NF published under same cover; USP Dispensing Information (USP DI) published.

-Jerome A. Halperin becomes USP executive director (title later changed to executive vice president and CEO) at the 1990 USP Convention.
-USP members adopt a resolution to explore establishing standards for vitamins and minerals.
+Jerome A. Halperin becomes USP executive director (title later changed to executive vice president and chief executive officer (CEO)) at the 1990 USP Convention.
+USP Members adopt a resolution to explore establishing standards for vitamins and minerals.

-Federal Omnibus Budget Reconciliation Acts (OBRA '90 and '93) name the USP Drug Information as a source of information that state Medicaid agencies could use for drug utilization review, patient counseling, and medically accepted off-label uses of medicines.
+Federal Omnibus Budget Reconciliation Acts (OBRA '90 and '93) name USP DI as source of information that state Medicaid agencies can use for drug utilization review, patient counseling, and medically accepted off-label uses of medicines.

 USP signs an agreement with the American Medical Association to combine the information in AMA's Drug Evaluations database with the USP DI database to develop a single product that contains drug and therapeutic information.